Skip to content

 git push --tags

-GitHub Actions will then deploy to PyPI if tests pass.
+GitHub Actions will deploy to PyPI automatically if tests pass.